 sql_slave_skip_counter: Number of events from source that replica should skip.
 Not compatible with GTID replication.

-sync_master_info: Synchronize master.info to disk after every #th event.
+sync_master_info: Synchronize source information after every #th event.

 sync_relay_log: Synchronize relay log to disk after every #th event.